 Steel Sealcoating Tank: 130 gallon steel construction with precise welds that have all been leak tested, High quality black paint to protect the steel, 13,000 square feet of coverage with each full tank.
 That's twenty-one 600 square foot driveways (4-car driveways).
 You can earn $2,000 to $2,500 on each full tank of asphalt sealcoat

-Cast Iron Pump With Viton Seals: Rugged and built to last.
+Optional Cast Iron Pump With Viton Seals: Base model ships with an aluminum pump or upgrade to the cast iron pump.
+Rugged and built to last.
 Pumps at a rate of 225 gallons per-minute.
 The pump will circulate the sealer at fast speeds to keep the sealer mixed in the tank properly.
 Will also spray sealer out of the spray gun at 45psi.

-Sealer Spray Hose: 75-foot rubber hose designed to take the use and abuse of dragging across asphalt surfaces without springing leaks.
+Sealer Spray Hose: 50-foot rubber hose designed to take the use and abuse of dragging across asphalt surfaces without springing leaks.

 Quick Connect Tips: Includes 3 Quick Connect Tips 2,3 and 4 gallons-per-minute.
-Replace your spray tips/nozzles without using a tool.
+Replace your spray tips/nozzles without using a tool and keep your spray fan optimized at all times.
 Simply replace tips using your hands.
 Fast and easy.

-Large Man Way Top Lid: Easy to access the inside of your tank for cleaning, transferring or troubleshooting.
+Large Double-closed Man Way Top Lid: Easy to access the inside of your tank for cleaning, transferring or troubleshooting, and prevents sealer from splashing out during transport.

 Loading Port: Allows you to transfer sealer from drums, totes, or other sealer sources to your main spray system tank with the use of our add-on transfer kit.